By William Bruce

 However, what we’re talking about here is not a formal appraisal but rather the informal methods of quickly approximating the value of the restaurant or bar.
 All of the guidelines we’ll quote are averages derived from hundreds of completed transactions reported to regional and national databases.

-There are two methods of quickly approximating the value of a business: (1) applying a multiple to the discretionary cash flow of the business and (2) applying a percentage to the annual gross revenue of the business.
+There are two methods of quickly approximating the value of a business: (1) applying a multiple to the discretionary earnings of the business and (2) applying a percentage to the annual gross revenue of the business.

-The most accurate of the two methods seeks to approximate the value of a business by applying a multiple to the company’s discretionary cash flow.
+The most accurate of the two methods seeks to approximate the value of a business by applying a multiple to the company’s discretionary earnings.

-What is discretionary cash flow?
+What are discretionary earnings?
 It is NOT the profit or loss that you show Uncle Sam on your tax return.
 To put it delicately, almost all business owners run some expenses through the business that are — a’hem – not absolutely necessary to the operation of the business.

-Discretionary cash flow is the total cash that the business generates in a year that is available to the owner after deductions for only the necessary operating expenses.
-Another way to define discretionary cash flow is that it is the “total owner’s benefit” derived from owning the business, regardless of how the owner takes the money out of the business.
+Discretionary earnings are the total cash that the business generates in a year that is available to the owner after deductions for only the necessary operating expenses.
+Another way to define discretionary earnings is that it is the “total owner’s benefit” derived from owning the business, regardless of how the owner takes the money out of the business.
 It is the amount of cash left over after only the necessary expenses that is available for (1) owner’s remuneration, (2) return on investment and (3) debt service, if any.

-Here’s an article that explains the term: What is a Business Owner’s Discretionary Cash Flow.
-If you’re not sure of how to calculate discretionary cash flow, an accountant or professional business broker can compute it for you.
+Here’s an article that explains the term: What are a Business Owner’s Discretionary Earnings.
+If you’re not exactly sure of how to calculate, an accountant or professional business broker can compute it for you.

-Almost all restaurants and bars will appraise for somewhere between 1.5 to 2.5 times discretionary cash flow.
-Exactly where in this range that a specific operation will fall depends on what type of bar or restaurant and the size of the operation.
+Almost all restaurants and bars will appraise for somewhere between 1.5 to 3.0 times discretionary earnings.
+Exactly where in this range that a specific operation will fall depends on what type of bar or restaurant, size of the operation, location, revenue trends and other factors.

 The second method of estimating the value of a business is less accurate.
 This method applies a percentage to the operation’s annual gross revenue to approximate value.
 This method of appraisal assumes the bar or restaurant is earning the average bottom line profit for its peer group.
 That’s a big assumption!

-But making that assumption, we know that a full service restaurant with liquor license will appraise for somewhere between 30 and 35 percent of gross annual revenue.
-Bars will average between 35 and 40 percent of annual revenue in appraised value.
+But making that assumption, we know that a full-service restaurant with a liquor license will appraise for somewhere between 30 and 35 percent of gross annual revenue.
+Bars will average between 35 and 45 percent of annual revenue in appraised value.
 Coffee houses will appraise for about 40 percent of revenue.

 A quick check of a few popular food franchises reveals the following average appraisal guidelines expressed as a percentage of gross annual revenue: Beef O’Brady’s 22%, Chick-Fil-A 65%, Dairy Queen 45%, Domino’s Pizza 52%, Panera Bread 37% and Subway at 65%.
 For a more complete list of franchise valuation formulas, including many restaurants, please see our article “What is a Franchise Really Worth.”